 Here at Kiwi North you can learn about the unique kiwi and observe natural behaviour in the purpose built state-of-the-art enclosure.
-Also see Tuatara, New Zealand's living dinosaur, and our indigenous Gecko.
+Also see New Zealand's living dinosaur the Tuatara, and our indigenous Gecko.

 Here in Northland’s only nocturnal house we turn day into night, even replicating seasonal temperatures, to create a living, natural environment for New Zealand’s elusive iconic bird, the Kiwi.
 Watch them foraging for the live food and interacting in their enclosure just as they would in the wild.
 Cameras provide excellent viewing when they are inside their burrows preening, napping or simply doing the housework.